 Kidd rode his 11-year-old sorrel gelding he bought from Kaleb Driggers after he had to put his good head horse down in 2017.

-“Me and Kaleb have roped together our life," Kidd said.
+“Me and Kaleb have roped together our whole life," Kidd said.
 We grew up together and we're pretty much best friends.
 I have been fortunate that my family supports me following my dreams.
 I have been lucky to have that behind me.
 I have been blessed to have people that believe in me.”

 Kidd and Anderson grew up rodeoing, but not in jackpot country.
 The North Carolina natives certainly showcased the ability to adapt to jackpot style roping later in one's career.